kartikmehta0/Event-Mania/README.md

 1.4.
 Stakeholders Project Sponsor: N/A

-Product Owner: Kartik Mehta
+Project Owner: Kartik Mehta

-Development Team: Chatgpt
+Development Team: Chatgpt (Used Chatgpt as Developer & using Documentations to let Gpt understand what project need)

 Marketing Team: N/A

 Event Organizers: External stakeholders using the platform to promote events.

-End Users: Individuals looking for and registering for events.
+End Users: Individuals looking for events and registering for events.

 Functional Requirements Document (FRD)

 2.1.
 Homepage Header: Displays the logo, search bar, and navigation menu.

 Search Functionality: Users can search for events by city, date, or keyword.